Picture of an AI Engineer working on her computer. It is a lady with a white suit, wearing glasses and her hair is in a pony tale.

 High School

-Build your AI career by laying the groundwork in high school with subjects like mathematics, physics, and computer science, which will help you when you are learning AI.
+Build your AI career by laying the groundwork in high school with subjects like mathematics, physics, and computer science.
+These subjects will help you when you learn AI.

 University

-A degree or masters in Computer Science, Data Science or a related field is often the most direct path to a career in AI, as these degrees provide a strong foundation in programming, statistics, and other key skills.
-Many universities now offer specialized degrees in AI and Machine Learning, which can provide even more focused training.
+A degree or master’s in Computer Science, Data Science, or a related field is often the most direct path to a career in AI, as these degrees provide a strong foundation in programming, statistics, and other key skills.
+Many universities now offer specialized degrees in AI and Machine Learning (ML), which can provide even more focused training.

 Apprenticeship